-On completing the programme students should be able to:
+On completing the programme students should be able to demonstrate:

-- D1 The ability to communicate effectively by means of written and oral methods. - D2 The ability to work effectively within a team and the ability to use individuals contributions in group processes, as appropriate - D3 The ability to conduct research into business and management issues using quantitative and qualitative methods. - D4 The ability to work independently, showing creativity and initiative. - D5 Numeracy and quantitative skills
+- D1 the ability to use appropriate verbal/written communication to convey information tailored in content ,style and presentation to the needs of their intended audience. - D2 The ability to work effectively within a team and the ability to use individuals contributions in group processes, as appropriate - D3 The ability to conduct research into business and management issues using quantitative and qualitative methods. - D4 The ability to work independently, showing creativity and initiative. - D5 Numeracy by applying appropriate computational techniques and quantitative skills